ACT: Agentic Classification Tree

+\paragraph{Datasets.} We evaluate ACT on five binary text-classification tasks: The \textbf{DIAGNO} dataset contains short clinical descriptions labeled as tuberculosis (TB) or not TB, and we use balanced train–test splits for controlled evaluation. \textbf{SPAM} consists of email messages annotated as spam or ham, also evaluated with balanced splits. \textbf{JAILBREAK} contains user prompts labeled according to whether they attempt to circumvent safety policies, and is used in its original moderately imbalanced form. \textbf{BANKCHURN} is a customer-churn dataset in which tabular attributes are serialized into short textual profiles following the protocol used by~\citep{arzaghi2025intrinsic}.
+This task emphasizes dataset-specific attribute relationships rather than broad world knowledge. \textbf{IMDB} is a standard sentiment dataset of movie reviews; we use a balanced subset for consistency.

 \textbf{Models.} We evaluate our method on four language models: Gemma-4B~\cite{team2025gemma}, GPT-Nano-4.1~\cite{achiam2023gpt}, GPT-Mini-4.1~\cite{achiam2023gpt}, and Qwen3-4B~\cite{yang2025qwen3}.
 These models were selected to represent diverse architectural approaches while prioritizing computationally efficient smaller models.
-To examine the effect of model size, we include two variants of the GPT-4.1 family with different parameter scales.
+To assess the effect of model scale, we report additional scaling results with full GPT-4.1~\cite{achiam2023gpt}.